 Time – Key aspects of effective time management include: clarifying priorities; creating a timetable; changing your daily routine; and being assertive

-Money – There are essential pieces of revision equipment such as stationery (e.g. pens, notebooks, files) and publications (e.g. revision guides and exam papers) that need to be bought
+Money – There are essential pieces of revision equipment such as stationery (e.g. pens, notebooks, files) and resources (e.g. revision guides and exam papers) you need be buy

-People – Ask teachers and smart students for help
+People – Ask teachers and other students for help

 Stage 3: Taking Action

 Keep a broad perspective on how your revision is progressing, focusing on solutions rather than problems, stay relaxed and continue revising!
-Taking positive action, e.g. getting up half an hour earlier every day to review your revision notes can help with this.
+Take positive action, e.g. get up half an hour earlier every day to review your revision notes.

 Stage 4: Evaluating Progress